+This amendment completes the withdrawal of references to AASB 1031 in all Australian Accounting Standards and Interpretations, allowing that Standard to effectively be withdrawn.

-This amending standard makes amendments to particular Australian Accounting Standards to delete their references to AASB 1031, which historically has been referenced in each Australian Accounting Standard.
-The adoption of amending standard does not have any material impact on the disclosures or the amounts recognised in the Trust's financial statements.
+The adoption of AASB 1031 does not have any material impact on the disclosures or the amounts recognized in the Trust's financial statements.